jlorieau/geomancy/README.md

 [![Documentation Status](https://readthedocs.org/projects/geomancy/badge/?version=latest)](https://geomancy.readthedocs.io/en/latest/?badge=latest)
 <!-- end badges -->
 <!-- start intro -->
-The ``geomancy`` tool makes it easy to check and validate environments, such as development, testing and production.
+Geomancy makes it easy to check and validate environments, such as development, testing and production.

 Environment checks and tests are helpful for testing the correct setting of environment variables, the installation and versions of installed